Coreoz/Plume-admin/README.md

 Upgrade instructions
 --------------------
-See the [upgrade file](upgrade.md) to see the upgrade instructions.
+See the [releases notes](https://github.com/Coreoz/Plume-admin/releases) to see the upgrade instructions.

 Hibernate
 ---------